smostovoy/active_model_presenter/README.md

 ### Benefits:
 1. Standart place for a view-related logic
 2. View data goes in 1 direction, like in API -> Frontend SPA app.
-3. Easy caching, testing, re-usage, extending
+3. Easy caching, testing, re-usage, extending, performance control
 4. Based on time-tested Active Model Serializers
 5. Acts like a plain ruby object but has a `to_h` and `to_json` methods